dwmorrin/js-parse-dot-props/README.md

-# Parse Key Value List
+# Parse Dot Props

-## Key Value List

-Defining "key value list" as a list of .

-A list can look like
+Parses a string of key/value pairs where the keys can be written in dot notation like

 `a.value = 1 a.type = "example"`

-and becomes
+which will become

 ```js
 { a: { value: 1, type: "example" } }